obverter/obverter-web/_posts/2022-07-10-heavy-hitters.md

 From these, grouping players by position and sorting by descending weight yields this as the inaugural roster of the Wonkaville Huskies.

 <iframe title="The 2022 Wonkaville Huskies" aria-label="Table" id="datawrapper-chart-tvkRI" src="https://datawrapper.dwcdn.net/tvkRI/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1165" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script>

 <br>

-### And Here's How They Compare to the Aforementioned 20,000-player Historical Means:
+### And Here's How They Compare to the Aforementioned 20,000-player Historical Means

 <br>